In Your House 9: International Incident

-In Your House 9: International Incident was the ninth In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event took place on July 21, 1996, at General Motors Place in Vancouver, British Columbia, Canada.
-Six matches were held at the event, including one taped for Free for All.
+In Your House 9: International Incident was a 1996 professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE).
+It was the ninth In Your House and took place on July 21, 1996, at General Motors Place in Vancouver, British Columbia, Canada.
+The show's name was in reference to it taking place in Canada, and it was the second In Your House in Canada after In Your House 4 in October 1995, which was in Winnipeg, Manitoba.

-The main event of the show was a six-man tag team match between the trio referred to as The People's Posse (WWF Champion Shawn Michaels, Sycho Sid, and WWF Intercontinental Champion Ahmed Johnson) against "Camp Cornette" (Vader, Owen Hart, and The British Bulldog).
+Seven matches were held at the event, including one taped for Free for All and one dark match after the show.
+The main event of the show was a six-man tag team match between the trio referred to as The People's Posse (Shawn Michaels, Sycho Sid, and Ahmed Johnson) against "Camp Cornette" (Vader, Owen Hart, and British Bulldog).
 With the launch of the WWE Network in 2014, this show became available on demand, except for the Free for All match.

 Production

 Background

+The event was held at General Motors Place in Vancouver, British Columbia, Canada.
+This picture is of the venue in August 2011, which had been renamed as Rogers Arena in 2010.

-In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the American promotion World Wrestling Federation (WWF, now WWE) in May 1995.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
 In Your House 9: International Incident took place on July 21, 1996, at General Motors Place in Vancouver, British Columbia, Canada.
-The name of the show was based on the event being held in Canada.
+The name of the show was a reference to it being held in Canada, and it was the second In Your House in Canada after In Your House 4 in October 1995, which was in Winnipeg, Manitoba.